ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

     4. Right click the Art folder, and hover over **"Create Network Context..."** to select **"New Client Context Containing This"** to ensure better performance for the game by wrapping the art in a Client Context.

-        Now that we've created a visible object that can be picked up, it needs to do something!
+        Now that we've created a visible object that can be picked up, it needs to do something.

 4. Before we set up the animation to work, let's make sure everything is together.
 So far in this tutorial, if you have been dragging things directly into the project Hierarchy, they should all be sitting at the (0,0,0) position of the game world.

     Make sure everything is together in the spot you expect, and that your art model and equipment trigger are in the same location.

-    You might even want to drag the whole thing upwards so that the trigger rests on top of the floor rather than halfway into the floor!
+    You might even want to drag the whole thing upwards so that the trigger rests on top of the floor rather than halfway into the floor.
 When you want to move the whole thing, be sure to move the root folder: the `Equipment` object.

     All together, it should look something like this:

     ![Everything together at 0,0,0](../img/EditorManual/Abilities/trigger000withGem.png "This equipment setup is fully above the ground now."){: .center loading="lazy" }

-5. Now to set up the animation!
+5. Now to set up the animation.
 Navigate back to the **Core Content** tab and the **Gameplay Objects** section, and this time drag an **Ability Object** into your project **Hierarchy**.

     1. Click on the `Ability` object and drag it onto the `Equipment` object to make it a child of the `Equipment` object.